top of page

 Our Vision

-Our vision is to empower high-functioning individuals with disabilities to live fulfilling and independent lives, and to create a world where no one is overlooked or forgotten due to their disability.
+To empower high-functioning individuals with disabilities to live fulfilling and independent lives, and to create a world where no one is overlooked or forgotten due to their disability.

 Our Mission

-Meet Our Souldiers
+Meet Our SOULdiers

 Meet the dedicated team behind The Soul of Santa "Do Good" Foundation!
 These passionate individuals are the driving force behind our mission to empower people with disabilities, as well as their parents or caregivers, ensuring they live a full and empowered life.